zowe/zowe.github.io/security.md

 -->

 * Any issue reported or reported by external reporters or identified by internal testing or code review, must be analyzed/assessed/triaged within the security workgroup.<br/>
-* The issues' assessment outcome is the values of the severity, exploitability and impact of the issue on the respective components and the whole Zowe system.<br/>
+* The issues' assessment outcome is the values of the risk/exploitability and the severity/impact of the issue on the respective components and the whole Zowe system.<br/>
-* The priority with which the issues will be fixed is based on the combination of the above factors (severity, exploitability and impact) and falls in one of the following categories:
+* The priority with which the issues will be fixed is based on the combination of the above factors (exploitability and impact) and falls in one of the following categories:
   * **Critical:** must be fixed as early as possible
   * **High:** must be fixed within next minor/patch release as latest.
       Alternatively, There MUST be no un-patched vulnerabilities of High severity that have been publicly known for more than 60 days. [vulnerabilities_fixed_60_days policy]
+  * **Medium** fixed when the squad decides to fix

-  * **Medium and Low:** fixed when the squad decides to fix
+  * **Low:** fixed when the squad decides to fix

-The assessment reports will be created and stored for evidence and measurement of the component security state and hardening.
+An assessment reports will be created and stored for evidence and measurement of the component security state and hardening.

 ## Security issues mitigation
 <!--